SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ### Missing `kube-controller-manager` or `kube-scheduler` metrics

 There’s an issue with backwards compatibility in the current version of the prometheus-operator helm chart that requires us to override the selectors for kube-scheduler and kube-controller-manager in order to see metrics from them.
 If you are not seeing metrics from these two targets, try running the commands in the "Configure Prometheus" section [above](#missing-metrics-for-controller-manager-or-scheduler).

+### Rancher

+If you are running the out of the box rancher monitoring setup, you cannot run our Prometheus operator alongside it.
+The Rancher Prometheus Operator setup will actually kill and permanently terminate our Prometheus Operator instance and will prevent the metrics system from coming up.
+If you have the Rancher prometheus operator setup running, they will have to use the UI to disable it before they can install our collection process.